 Lunch will be provided at a local Cairo restaurant before visiting:

 The Amr Ibn Alas Mosque, which dates back to 642 A.D., is the oldest mosque not only in Egypt but also in Africa.
 Nothing of the original structure survives due to continuous restoration throughout the years.

 It is one of Egypt’s earliest churches, dating back to the third century AD.
 Because it was erected above Babylon Fortress, the church was given the moniker Hanging Church.

 Synagogue of Ben Ezra

-The oldest surviving synagogue in Egypt, dated from the 9th century and located in a former church from the 4th century.
+The oldest surviving synagogue in Egypt, dated from the 9th century and is located in a former church from the 4th century.
 The Copts were obliged to sell in order to pay taxes, and Ben Ezra purchased the land.
-The fabled Geniza Documents, unearthed in the basement of the synagogue.
+The fabled Geniza Documents were unearthed in the basement of the synagogue.

 The National Museum of Egyptian Civilization

 The National Museum of Egyptian Civilization (NMEC) is offering a once-in-a-lifetime opportunity to fully explore Egypt’s immortal essence, with the help of the most captivating monuments and artefacts that showcase the history and culture of Egypt’s periods from Pre-historical times to Ancient Egyptian Periods, Greco-Roman, Coptic, Islamic, and finally Contemporary Modern Times.